Online Peer Support

 Breaking the Cycle

-Visually impaired members should be able to take advantage of alt tags with the above system but if they simply inform the director or admin staff, our team should be glad to discreetly adjust trigger warnings on their behalf.
+Visually impaired members should be able to take advantage of alt tags with the above system but, if you simply inform a Director or Admin Staff, our team should be glad to discreetly adjust trigger warnings on your behalf.

 Below is a list of common triggers; but please note this is a general list and be aware that what may not trigger one person may trigger another.

-While the Moderators and Director do their utmost to ensure posts are in the appropriate forums and with the appropriate trigger warning, members must take responsibility to ensure that they are emotionally in a place to read whichever posts they select.
+While the Moderators do their utmost to ensure posts are in the appropriate forums with the appropriate trigger indicators, you must take responsibility to ensure that you are emotionally in a place to read whichever posts you select.

-isurvive.org recommends that if you are feeling vulnerable, you should refrain from reading any posts that have a yellow/amber or red trigger warning until you are feeling more grounded.
+isurvive.org recommends that if you are feeling vulnerable, you should refrain from reading any MT or ST marked posts until you are feeling more grounded.

-If at any time a Member is unsure as to which trigger indicator to use, please contact the Director or ask the Moderator assigned to the specific forum for assistance.
+If at any time you are unsure as to which trigger indicator to use, please contact a Director or ask the Moderator assigned to the specific forum for assistance.